anuja19103/Articles/abc.md

     return render(request, 'template.html', {'name': name})
 ```
 It will render `template.html` and replace `{{name}}` with the given `name`.
 It works as dynamic html output.
-### Advantages Of Templating Engines -
+## Advantages Of Templating Engines -
 1. **Separation of Concerns**: Allows us to separate the presentation from the business logic.
 2. **Code Reusability:** Reduces DRY violation and code duplication by providing reusability of HTML structure in multipe pages.
  3. **Dynamic Content:** It is easy to generate dynamic content in templates.
-It offers dynamic, maintainable web applications, hence enhancing web development.
-In this regard, templating engines similar to that of Django become significantly valuable in their field.
 # Working with Databases
-## Role
+## Role of Databases
-Databases are at the heart of any web application, for they help to store and recover this data in a safe and effective way.
+Databases are one of the fundamental building blocks peripheral to web development.
+They store, organize, and retrieve data in a safe and efficient fashion.
+Be it management of user accounts, transactions processing, or storing content data—databases make sure that your data is accessible and manageable.

 ## Interacting with Databases
-Interactions with the database can be enabled through frameworks like Django using the Object-Relational Mapping approach that maps database tables to Python classes.
+Interacting with a database in web applications can be carried out by frameworks such as Django.
+Django operates through a compelling feature known as Object-Relational Mapping, conducting easier database operations.
+That is, the ORM will act as the bridge between a web application and a database.
+A developer is thus able to interact with the database using Python instead of writing complex SQL queries.
+This leads to the fastest development, readability, and maintainability of code.
-## What's ORM?
+## Understanding ORM
-ORM advertises itself as a middleware application or tool between a web application and a database.
+Object-Relational Mapping is a programming technique used for converting data between incompatible type systems in languages that use Object-oriented programming.
+It provides an interface that allows access between the web application and the database, thus being middleware, it enables manipulation of the database using high-level programming constructs.
 ## Example in Django
 In Django, models are used to represent database tables, where every attribute corresponds to a column in the table.
 For example:
 ```python